 4. Additional Layers

-- Do: Pour a couple of inches of sand at the bottom of the fire pit before lighting it.
+- Do: Pour a couple inches of sand at the bottom of the fire pit before lighting it.
 This gives you more protection and creates an additional layer between the fire and your wood deck.

 - Don’t: Even if you have your fire pit on a stand and a pad surrounding the surface of your deck, don’t light your fire without placing an additional layer.

 Also, having a layer like sand at the bottom of your fire pit will prolong the quality and effectiveness of your fire pit pad.

 - Do: Using a fire pit on a wood deck is ideal during calm weather conditions.
 A small breeze is fine and won’t cause your fire from catching nearly valuables.

 - Don’t: Never use your fire pit in windy conditions, especially on a wood deck.
 This puts your deck, house, and other valuables at risk because fire can easily travel when it is windy out.